timm/tested/README.md

 It is easy to see why we can reduce a data set's features are rows:
 - Many rows must be similar to the point of redundancy  since, when we build a model, each part of that model should have support from multiple data points.
-This means that all the rows can be shrunk back to just a few examples
+This means that all the rows can be shrunk back to just a few examples.
-  $\blacksquare$.
 - Most columns must redundant or noisey since otherwise, data mining would not work:
   - A linear increase in feature count means an exponential increase